ENIGMA-git/ENIGMA-FreeSurfer-protocol/cortical/README.md

       chmod 777 make_ENIGMA_QC_cortical_internal_webpage.sh

-Run script by giving the script the full path to the directory where you stored the Matlab QC output files:
+Run the bash script (while in your _/scripts/ENIGMA_QC/_ folder) by giving the script the full path to the directory where you stored the subcortical QC output PNG files:

       ./make_ENIGMA_QC_cortical_internal_webpage.sh /enigma/Parent_Folder/FreeSurfer/QC_cortical_internal/

-This script will create a webpage called `ENIGMA_Cortical_QC.html` in the same folder as your QC outputs.
-You can open the `ENIGMA_Cortical_QC.html` file in any browser, just make sure all of the .png files are in the same folder if you decide to move the `ENIGMA_Cortical_QC.html` file to a different location (like a local computer).
+This script will create a webpage called "ENIGMA_Cortical_QC.html" in the same folder as your QC outputs.
+You can open the html file in any browser, just make sure all of the .png files are in the same folder if you decide to move the "ENIGMA_Cortical_QC.html" file to a different location (like a local computer).
 Zoom in and out of the window to adjust the size of the images per row, or click on a subject’s file to see a larger version.
 To open the webpage in a browser in a Linux environment you can probably just type the following from the _/QC_cortical_internal/_ folder:

       firefox ENIGMA_Cortical_QC.html